archiewald/archiewald.github.io/_posts/2020-03-19-my-deep-work-flow.md

 ## What next

 I am about to add next features to [Yet Another Pomodoro App](https://www.kozubek.dev/yapa-frontend/) (and think about some proper name, though YAPA acronym sounds tempting).
-Would love to get some feedback about the idea.
+And sure, polish it to look much better ;) Would love to get some feedback about the idea.
 Do you find such problems in your workflow?
 Do you use any tools in this area that I might check for reference?
 Would you use YAPA when it's finished?
 Let me know guys!